Brooks Ghost 10 Review

 Brooks Ghost 10

-Most of the Ghost 10’s upper is engineered mesh and high-density printed layers.
-The Brooks marketing name for this is 3D Stretch Print, a nod to the printing’s semi-elastic nature.
+Most Ghost 10’s uppers are engineered mesh and high-density printed layers.
+Brooks’ marketing name for this is 3D Stretch Print, a nod to the printing’s semi-elastic nature.

 The Stretch Print is applied over the mid and rearfoot, while the forefoot is built of engineered mesh.
-There are narrow bands of tightly-knit mesh areas near the midsole edge and over the forefoot, and in between are zones with larger pores for ventilation.
+Near the midsole edge and over the forefoot are narrow bands of tightly knit mesh areas, and in between are zones with larger pores for ventilation.

-The last year’s Ghost 9 had a fused toe-cap with a small ‘canopy’ extending over the big toe.
+Last year’s Ghost 9 had a fused toe cap with a small ‘canopy’ extending over the big toe.
 That changes on the Ghost 10, which now uses a regular, stitched-on toe bumper.
-The Ghost 10’s forefoot gets an updated engineered mesh, and there’s reduced usage of the 3D Stretch print material over the sides.
+The Ghost 10’s forefoot gets an updated engineered mesh, reducing the 3D Stretch print material over the sides.

-Needless to say, these updates affect the Ghost 10’s fit character – something which we’ll cover when discussing the upper fit later in this review.
-There are other design tweaks on the new Ghost, such as the updated (and cleaner) lacing area and the external heel area.
+These updates affect the Ghost 10’s fit character—something we’ll cover when discussing the upper fit later in this review.
+The new Ghost also has other design tweaks, such as the updated (and cleaner) lacing and external heel areas.

 Brooks Ghost 10

-The laces are round this year compared to the Ghost 9’s flat ones.
-But regardless of their shape, Brooks’s laces are a soft and semi-stretchable kind, and they stay tied-down.
-So there’s the little functional impact here; instead, it’s a matter of personal preference.
+This year, the laces are round compared to the Ghost 9’s flat ones.
+Despite their shape, Brooks’s laces are soft and semi-stretchable, and they stay tied down.
+So, there’s little functional impact here; instead, it’s a matter of personal preference.

-The heel gets some bling in the form of molded urethane decorations colored in metallic.
+The heel gets some bling in the form of metallic-colored molded urethane decorations.
 We say they’re decorative because the heel already has support due to the rigid internal counter.
 Over the heel center, the synthetic strip of the Ghost 9 has been replaced with molded mesh.

-Reflectivity gets affected here, as they disappear along with the Ghost 9’s stitched synthetic.
-The small ‘DNA’ logo on the midsole and the tongue label is the only shiny bits the Ghost 10 have.
+Reflectivity gets affected here, as they disappear with the Ghost 9’s stitched synthetic.
+The small ‘DNA’ logo on the midsole and the tongue label are the only shiny bits the Ghost 10 has.

-For the last few years, Brooks had relied on a two-mesh set-up to construct the heel collar design.
-One kind of mesh-lined up the Achilles area, while another formed the rest of the heel collar.
+For the last few years, Brooks has relied on a two-mesh set-up to construct the heel collar design.
+One kind of mesh lines up the Achilles area, while another forms the rest of the heel collar.

 The Ghost has never had an inner sleeve, but tongue slide was prevented by using a ‘tongue-tied’ loop.
 The Ghost 10 doesn’t have a sleeve either, but the tongue now has two loops instead of one.
-So the plushly padded tongue is securely held down by these loops, hence altogether preventing tongue slide.
+So, these loops securely hold the plushly padded tongue, preventing tongue slide altogether.

-Ghost 10 is slightly lighter than its predecessor due to the elimination of layers; there’s a weight reduction of 0.3 ounces.
+Ghost 10 is slightly lighter than its predecessor due to the elimination of layers; its weight has been reduced by 0.3 ounces.

 Read Next – Brooks Ghost 11 Shoes – Soft and Responsive Shoes with Secure Fit